karinlag/bc/novice/python/02-func.md

 <div class="">
 <p>That seems almost right: the original mean was about 6.1, so the lower bound from zero is how about -6.1.
 The mean of the centered data isn't quite zero—we'll explore why not in the challenges—but it's pretty close.
-We can even go further and check that the standard deviation hasn't changed:</p>
+We can even go further and check that the standard deviation hasn't changed OPTIONAL:</p>
 </div>